axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/new-dashboard.rst

 Structure of JSON for each dashboard:

-   ``id``: ID for identify dashboard
+   ``id``: ID for identifying dashboard

    ``title``: title of dashboard.
-You can input a string as dashboard title, or can use CMS by using prefix ``cms:`` before your CMS URI to define dashboard title in multi languages
+You can input a string as dashboard title, or can use CMS by using prefix ``cms:`` before your CMS URI to define dashboard title in multilingual

    ``permissions``: roles and users can access the dashboard.
-To define users, please use hashtag as a prefix of username, for example ``#your_username``
+To define users, use the hashtag as a prefix of username, for example, ``#your_username``

    ``widgets``: definition of widgets dashboard.
 There are four types of widget ``task``, ``case``, ``process``, and ``custom``.
-Please refer to next sections to learn more about configurations of each widget
+Refer to the next sections to learn more about the configurations of each widget

 Configure dashboard widgets
 ---------------------------

-Below are details of JSON configuration for each widgets of dashboard.
+Below are details of JSON configuration for each widget of the Portal dashboard.
-They will help you understand how to configure widgets efficiency.
+They will help you understand how to configure widget efficiency.

 .. toctree::
    :maxdepth: 1